Travel + Leisure Co. research snapshot

 Moat

-The brands (Club Wyndham, WorldMark, Margaritaville Vacation Club, RCI), the member base of over 4 million, the global resort network, the RCI exchange platform, and the Fee-for-Service sales infrastructure create barriers that are hard to replicate quickly.
-However, the moat depends on brand perception and consumer willingness to commit to vacation-ownership contracts.
+The brands (Club Wyndham, WorldMark, Margaritaville Vacation Club, Sports Illustrated Resorts, Eddie Bauer Adventure Club, Accor Vacation Club, RCI), the vacation-ownership owner base, the global resort network, the RCI exchange platform, and the Fee-for-Service sales infrastructure create barriers that are hard to replicate quickly.
+The Yes& and Spinnaker deals added 23 resorts and more than 100,000 owners, expanding the owner base by more than 10%.
+The moat still depends on brand perception and consumer willingness to commit to vacation-ownership contracts.

 Munger risk inversion

-The thesis fails if consumer spending on vacations and timeshare contracts declines, credit losses spike, debt servicing costs strain free cash flow, tour volume growth stalls despite higher marketing spend, the Fee-for-Service conversion disappoints, or the Travel and Membership segment faces competitive pressure from online travel agencies and alternative lodging platforms.
+The thesis fails if consumer spending on vacations and timeshare contracts declines, credit losses spike, debt servicing costs strain free cash flow, tour volume growth stalls despite higher marketing spend, the Yes& and Spinnaker integrations disappoint, the Fee-for-Service conversion slows, or the Travel and Membership segment faces competitive pressure from online travel agencies and alternative lodging platforms.

 Management